 Maanik Nath is Assistant Professor in Economic History.

-Maanik's expertise lies in Asian economic history, with a particular focus on South Asia during the nineteenth and twentieth centuries.
-His ongoing research explores a range of topics including climate and agriculture, financial markets, law and institutional change, collective action and political representation, as well as health and living standards.
-Ultimately, Maanik's work seeks to explain the determinants of development in the developing world.
+Maanik's ongoing research explores a range of topics including climate and agriculture, financial markets, law and institutional change, economic cooperation, as well as health and living standards.
+Ultimately, his work seeks to explain the determinants of development in the developing world.
+Check out Maanik's personal website for more on his published and ongoing work.

 Maanik is Research Coordinator of the Economic and Social History group, a committee member of Inequality Platform, and a member of the PPE Board.
 He is also a consortium member of the SOCION project.